WaseemRabah/Weather.App/README.md

   ![JSHint Validator](documentation/js_validator.png)

-  - When i used Obfuscator Tool to hide the apikey some errors where found.
+  - When i used Obfuscator Tool to hide the apikey some errors where found due to the syntax.